cresset-template/cresset/README.md

 `docker compose up -d --build train`.

-This will remove the current `train` container, rebuild the image, and start a new `train` container.
+This will remove the current `train` session, rebuild the image, and start a new `train` session.
 It will not, however, rebuild PyTorch (assuming no cache miss occurs).
 Users thus need only wait a few minutes for the additional downloads, which are accelerated by caching and with fast mirror URLs.